theng23/Manufacturing_LeadTime_Analytics/README.md

 The objective of this project is to build a centralized and automated data pipeline that transforms raw operational data into a reliable analytics foundation.

+## Primary Goal

+Provide end-to-end visibility of manufacturing lead time from order initiation to final shipment.

+The platform aims to align ERP data with actual production workflows, improve data accuracy and accountability across departments, and establish a reliable foundation for operational planning, auditing, and future automation.

 ## Architecture
 This project follows a Lakehouse architecture pattern: